 The glory of this film is that all this is put forward without unnecessary drama or emotionalism, except when the young man is told he must enter an arranged marriage.
 Those who do not conform are told that what they are doing is wrong or wrong-headed.
 The cruelties of life are conveyed by defeated faces, glances and silence, which is actually what happens in most families.

 This film is very South East Asian in its sensibility.
-The director Ash Mayfair is Vietnamese female.
+The director Ash Mayfair is a Vietnamese woman.
 It is as exquisite as the Chinese culture, illustrated in a pre-colonial context in this film, which so influenced Vietnam.
 The consummation of May’s marriage is conveyed by the custom by placing an egg yolk near her navel, which the husband then delicately swallows before performing his role.
 His role is conveyed by a shot of two silk worms, writhing slowly on leaves – an original way to symbolise a penis.
 Indeed, throughout the film silk worms are a metaphor of the biological processes which so dominate the lives depicted.
 This film is as exquisite as a ceramic vase and yet in its delicacy it effectively conveys the brutal truths it carries.

 It is also a very feminine story in its view.
 Men have a powerful effect in this film, but they seem to be more off stage than anywhere else.
 It is the interaction of women between themselves that sets the tone.
 The performances given by the actors are convincing, well-timed and heartfelt.
 The other great star of this movie is the Vietnamese landscape with its tall, beautiful mountains, lush jungle, the flight of slim, elegant birds and the light of the late evening.
 Its images will linger in your mind for a long time afterwards.